spudde123/zig-sc2-template/README.md

 Make a folder called `Maps` there if it doesn't exist, and download some maps from [here](https://sc2ai.net/wiki/maps/#wiki-toc-current-map-pool).
+To run a game on a specific map, you can write for example `zig build run -- --Map StargazersAIE`.
 4. To build a release build write `zig build -Drelease-safe`
 5. To build an executable that works on the sc2ai ladder write `zig build -Dtarget=x86_64-linux -Drelease-safe`.
 There is also a python script